 How do we pay for a transit plan?

 We must have a reliable, local funding source to construct and operate a region-wide, multi-modal transit system.
-After reviewing how transit is paid for elsewhere, the Special Transit Advisory Commission determined that the best way to fund advancement of the regional transit system is through a sales tax, such as that being used by Charlotte.
-A half-cent sales tax to fund the regional transit system must be voted on by referendum in each county.
-Durham and Orange counties have approved the sales tax through referendum.
-The Wake County Board of Commissioners has the sole authority to schedule a sales tax referendum in Wake and have not taken action to date.
+After reviewing how transit is paid for elsewhere, the Special Transit Advisory Commission and the NC General Assembly determined that the best way to fund advancement of the regional transit system is through a sales tax, such as that being used by Charlotte and many other cities.
+A half-cent sales tax referendum was approved by Durham County voters in 2011 and Orange County voters in 2012.
+Wake County voters have not yet had the opportunity to vote on this transit funding mechanism because the Wake Board of Commissioners has failed to put it on the ballot.

 Sales Tax Referendum is Key to Success